-First stop is Tahakopa Beach which you can find from the Old Coach Road track at Papatowai, where sea lions and penguins turn up to enjoy the solitude.
-Old Coach Road walking track is 40 min return.
+First stop is Tahakopa Beach which you can find from the Old Coach Road walking track at Papatowai, where sea lions and penguins turn up to enjoy the solitude.
+Old Coach Road walking track is 40 minutes return.
 The area is well known for its fantastic birdlife and song with terrific tuis in abundance.
 The estuary also offers some good fishing options for flounder and clams.

 The Lost Gypsy – an institution in these parts this veritable treasure trove of imagination and invention has been brought to life using recycled bits and bobs by our very own organic mechanic.
 Magic, movement, mayhem, mirth and merriment await.

 The next stop is Florence Hill Lookout [3.4 km, 4 min drive from Papatowai] for breath-taking vistas of Tautuku Bay and its peninsula, however the best way to experience this special place is below on the beach.

 Lake Wilkie [2.2 km, 2 min drive from Florence Hill Lookout] is a peat lake that is famous for its mirror reflections on a clear still day.

 From there the next stop is Cathedral Caves [8.0 km, 10 min drive to carpark] is one of the World’s largest sea cave complexes with 200 metres of passageways and amazing acoustics thanks to their sheer size rising up 30 metres high.
 The cost is $10 per adult.
 Check the tides and opening times at www.cathedralcaves.co.nz.